-Looking up the ridge we saw (another!) kiva.
+Looking up the ridge we saw (another!) tower.
 So beautiful.
 There is SO MUCH history in this spectacular place.
-I think, thank goodness people have advocated for extra protection.
-In my mind, I draft thank you postcards to Sally Jewell and the many, many people who dedicated so much to protect thsee lands.
+I think, thank goodness people have advocated for extra protections.
+In my mind, I draft thank you postcards to Sally Jewell and the many, many people who dedicated so much to protect these sacred public lands.
 Thank you!

 Back to the route at hand, skirting the cryotobiotic soil is time consuming as we work our way to the ridge.
 It’s about one mile per hour through an area that looks like it should be hands in our pockets walking.
 Eventually we make it up to our breakfast ridge and the views are worth the effort and wait.